 Key Topics and Expertise Areas in High Demand

 Faculty development and institutional change management represents the fourth priority area, particularly for higher education conferences.
 University leaders seek speakers who understand the cultural and procedural challenges of implementing AI policies across diverse academic departments.
 The complexity of balancing academic freedom with institutional AI governance requires speakers with actual change management experience, not just technical expertise.
+A chemistry department and an English department will have fundamentally different relationships with AI tools, and effective policies must accommodate this reality.

 A Practical Framework for Selecting AI Speakers for Education Events

 Successful speaker selection requires systematic evaluation across multiple criteria specific to education contexts.
 Start by assessing the speaker's educational credibility through actual classroom experience, published research in education journals, or documented success implementing AI initiatives in educational settings.
 Generic AI consultants who lack education sector experience consistently receive poor attendee evaluations, regardless of their technical expertise.
+Education audiences can tell within minutes whether a speaker understands their world.

 Evaluate their ability to address audience-specific challenges by reviewing previous presentations or requesting topic outlines that demonstrate understanding of education constraints.
 Effective speakers can articulate how COPPA, FERPA, and state data privacy laws affect AI tool selection, explain the difference between formative and summative AI assessment applications, and discuss equity implications of AI-powered personalization systems.
+If a speaker's materials could just as easily apply to a corporate training conference, they're probably not the right fit.

 Assess their communication approach through video samples or reference calls with previous conference organizers.
 Education audiences respond poorly to speakers who either oversimplify complex topics or bury practical insights in academic jargon.
 The most effective AI education speakers match their communication style to audience expertise while maintaining intellectual rigor.